yilmaz-kerim/dino-yolo/README.md

 # dino-yolo

+CURRENT: Dealing with small issues, will be updated.

 This dataset was created to train a YOLO-based object detection model that could play the Chrome Dino game automatically.
 I started the project in early May 2025 and finished labeling the data within two weeks.

 At first, I planned to train the model using YOLOv5 on my own machine with an RTX 2060 GPU.
 Unfortunately, the GPU stopped working the first time I tried to use it after a long break.
 I then considered using Google Colab for training, but I haven’t gotten around to it yet — the dataset is ready and waiting.